If you didn't gain enough marks in your HSC for entry to uni, or were unable to complete your HSC, then Newstep is your pathway into university.

 Credit transfer arrangements apply for a number of WEA qualifications.

-For more info visit our credit transfer web pages.
+For more information visit our credit transfer pages.

 You can start some degrees in July.
 Those on offer and details about mid-year admissions are published in May.